Title: Chronic Fatigue Syndrome/ME & Fibromyalgia

 A summary of the findings of the clinical trials into the treatment at the Universities of Salford and Manchester together with results of an independent controlled clinical study in Hammersmith Hospital London plus a detailed review of the findings from the diagnostic study published recently in the BMJ Open (Hives L et al. Nov 2017)

 Dr Perrin will explain the consultation process and practically demonstrate the physical signs that clinicians can use in practice as an aid to the diagnostic process.
-Also the Perrin Technique treatment protocol will be taught with plenty of hands on participation especially on the second day of the workshop.
+Also the Perrin Technique treatment protocol will be taught with practical sessions on the second day of the workshop.

 Summary of Osteopathic Practice Standards (Updated) and other CPD elements covered